 Our most ancient monuments

-Causewayed Enclosures are a type of monument associated with the earlier Neolithic period in Britain and can be considered among our most ancient monuments.
+Causewayed Enclosures are a type of monument associated with the Early Neolithic period in Britain and can be considered among our most ancient monuments.
 Only Long Barrows and chambered tombs have so far given us earlier dates.
-All of these types of monument occur within the Stonehenge and Avebury area.
+All of these types of monument occur within the Stonehenge and Avebury area and can be visited as part of a tour.

 Rather than a change of diet what makes the Neolithic period most striking to us is the change in material evidence.
-Around about 4000 BC when new ideas, the Neolithic package, first arrived in the UK we begin to see evidence of a new approach to the land and what it is capable of providing.
-This new approach comes in the form of new types of flint tools (arrow heads, knives and utility tools), the first mines and quarries for raw material such as quality flint, the first pottery, beautiful aesthetic goods such as polished stone axes, and the first landscape monuments.
-Causewayed enclosures belong to this time occurring within the period 3700 t0 3400 BC.
+Around 4000 BC when new ideas, the Neolithic package, first arrived in the UK we also begin to see evidence of a new approach to the land.
+The Neolithic package included new types of flint tool (arrow heads, knives and utility tools), the first mines and quarries for raw material such as quality flint, the first pottery, beautiful aesthetic goods such as polished stone axes, and the first landscape monuments.
+For the first time man became aware that he could manipulate the land to serve his purposes, planting crops for instance to provide predictably available food, but also building large monuments that confirmed his possession of an area.
+Causewayed enclosures belong to this time being built and used within the period 3700 t0 3400 BC.

 Altering the landscape